What we are interested in

 Welcome to the Ramachandran lab website!
-Our research focuses on auditory perception in normal and hearing-impaired subjects, the neuronal encoding of the sounds driving the percept in these subjects during behavioral performance, and the relationship between the encoding of sounds by the neurons and the perception of the subjects.
-Our studies use the nonhuman primate animal model with interest in perception in complex, realistic environments and the perception of complex stimuli.
+Our research focuses on auditory perception in normal and hearing-impaired subjects, the neuronal encoding of the sounds driving the percept in these subjects, and the relationship between the neural encoding and the perception of the subjects.
+Our studies use the nonhuman primate model with interest in perception in complex, noisy environments and the perception of complex stimuli.

 Our lab also investigates why some humans with no overt indications of hearing loss have difficulty processing speech in noisy environments.
 Recent animal evidence provides a potential explanation: a loss of ribbon synapses (synaptopathy) in the absence of cochlear hair cell loss, leading to a loss of auditory nerve fibers (ANFs).
-We examine synaptopathy by undertaking noninvasive studies to quantify physiological and perceptual abilities in subjects with clinically normal hearing thresholds, comparing noise-exposed (expected to have a higher prevalence and greater severity of synaptopathy markers) and control groups.
+We examine synaptopathy by using non-invasive clinical measures like auditory brainstem responses (ABR) and distortion product otoacoustic emissions (DPOAE), as well as single-unit electrophysiology and behavioral measures.
+This allows us to quantify physiological and perceptual abilities in subjects that have both synaptopathy and clinically normal hearing thresholds.
 With these studies, we aim to assess effects of noise exposure on temporal coding and behavioral sensitivity to temporal cues.
-We also wish to determine whether or not synaptopathy explains the patterns of physiological and behavioral measures we see in subjects who have difficulty processing sounds in noisy environments.
+This will allow us to determine whether or not synaptopathy explains the patterns of physiological and behavioral measures we see in subjects who have difficulty processing sounds in noisy environments.